R-Bower/tsx-monorepo/README.md

 ## TSX-monorepo

-This project is an opinionated collection of tools, apps, and libraries intended for supporting React development.
+This project is an opinionated collection of tools, apps, and libraries intended for supporting rapid React UI development.
+Everything you see here is a work in progress.

 </div>